F4doraOfDoom/doku.py/README.md

 ```
 This command will write the statistics to the file "stats_output"

-### A few notes:
+### A few notes: ###
-    * If a board is impossible, the program goes into an infinite loop.
-All possible boards
-     can be solved in a matter of seconds (depending on your computer), so if proccessing
-     the output takes more than that, you know the board is impossible
-    * I don't have any more notes
-    * Actually, I do: true winners don't use python programs to solve sudokos, they use
+true winners don't use python programs to solve sudokos, they use
 their head.
-Although, my motivation for creating this program is to solve a sudoku
+Although, my motivation for creating this program was to solve a sudoku
 I had trouble with, so...